 They flew off to another kingdom and hovered over the royal courtyard where the righteous king, after hearing the mahout’s story, invited them to stay.
-The king was so happy they came that he divided his kingdom into three parts, keeping one and giving the mahout and the Bodhisatta one each.
+This king was so happy they came that he divided his kingdom into three parts, keeping one and giving the mahout and the Bodhisatta one each.
 And with the Bodhisatta’s help, this righteous king soon ruled over the whole of India.

 In the Lifetime of the Buddha

 The jealous king was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-One day the Buddha heard some of his disciples discussing the intense jealousy that arose in Devadatta’s heart whenever he heard people praise the Buddha, and he told them this story so they knew Devadatta suffered the same sort of jealousy in the past.
+One day the Buddha heard some of his disciples discussing the intense jealousy that arose in Devadatta’s heart whenever he heard people praise the Buddha, and he told them this story so they knew that Devadatta suffered the same sort of jealousy in the past.

 The righteous king and the mahout were earlier births of Sariputta and Ananda, two of the Buddha’s top disciples.